The role of the BRP

 - Commercial power trades, i.e. purchases and sales, with other BRPs and/or related to imports and exports on the borders.

-Until delivery day 1 December 2021, the daily balance schedule had to be balanced on a quarter-hourly basis (the sum of injections and purchases had to equal the sum of offtakes and sales).
-As from delivery day 2 December 2021, Elia started progressively relaxing this balance obligation*: the difference, in absolute value, between injections and purchases on the one hand, and offtakes and sales on the other hand, must now be less than or equal to the Maximum Authorised Day-ahead Imbalance of the BRP.
+As from delivery day 2 December 2021, Elia started progressively relaxing this day-ahead balance obligation*: the difference, in absolute value, between the nominated injections and purchases on the one hand, and nominated offtakes and sales on the other hand, must now be less than or equal to the Maximum Authorised Day-ahead Imbalance of the BRP.

 The Maximum Authorised Day-ahead Imbalance of the BRP may evolve over time.
-Until delivery day 1st December 2022, it is equal to 50% of the size of the portfolio of the BRP.
-As from delivery day 2nd December 2022, it is equal to 100% of the size of the portfolio of the BRP.
+Its current value equals 100% of the size of the portfolio of the BRP.

 Real Time Balance